 Some fish farmers stock their farms with salmon that are not native to the area.
 This can cause problems if the fish escape.

 Escaped salmon compete with local species for food and reproduction.
-Escaped salmon can also introduce disease and parasites.
+Escaped salmon can also introduce

 The intensity of fish farming is also of concern.
 High-intensity fish farming for profit often leads to overcrowding, which can lead to increased disease.